open-tale/open-tale.github.io/_docs/06-skills.md

 * The Bash mark wears off in the end of the target's next turn.

+#### Demoralize

+* Roll for: Strength

+* The maximum range is equal to 1m.

+* If the SP is higher than the target's Willpower, the target gets marked with a Demoralized mark of level SP.

+* A character marked with Demoralized is unable to have explosions on rolls.

+* The Demoralized mark wears off in the end of the target's next turn.

 #### Strong Kick

 * Roll for: Strength